TrainerRoad Review: The Best Performance-Focused Cycling App?

 TrainerRoad platform availability

-I’ve been using TrainerRoad on macOS and iOS, and except for a few minor issues described above, it worked flawlessly.
+I’ve been using TrainerRoad on macOS and iOS, and it worked flawlessly except for a few minor issues described above.

 TrainerRoad Alternatives

-There are plenty of indoor cycling apps out there, but only a few of them are worth it.
-The following ones are my favorite.
+There are plenty of indoor cycling apps out there, but only a few are worth it.
+The following ones are my favorites.

 • Wahoo SYSTM – displays your ride data with pre-recorded footage.
 It is a universal app for cyclists, endurance athletes, and people who want to strengthen their mental health.
 It is one of the most similar apps to TrainerRoad.